Digitize 8mm Film. What Equipment Do I Need?

 Computer With Power to Process Video

 The amount of storage required for each video grows dramatically as the quality goes up.
-The format chosen also makes a drastic difference to required storage.
-Mov files (.mov) for example require about 4 times the storage of an mp4 file of the same quality, but mp4 files have less flexibility for custom editing.
+The format chosen also makes a drastic difference to the required storage.
+Mov files (.mov), for example, require about 4 times the storage of an mp4 file of the same quality, but mp4 files have less flexibility for custom editing.
 The difference between the lowest quality and the best quality of a video file can be 10s of gigabytes per hour or more.

 Software for Editing and Encoding

 Captured film rarely has a full frame AND a clean border.
-Producing the most viewable video from converted film, the captured frame must be adjusted, cropped and/or resized a small amount.
-In addition, lighting, brightness, contrast, color balance and more can be adjusted with good editing software.
+Producing the most viewable video from converted film, the captured frame must be adjusted, cropped, and/or resized by a small amount.
+In addition, lighting, brightness, contrast, color balance, and more can be adjusted with good editing software.
 A wide range of choices and capabilities are available to fit all conversion needs.

 Once edited, the captured film must be output to a format that is usable to all devices.
 Mp4 is the most common format today, but mov and others are occasionally used.